 The GDPR was approved by the EU Parliament last year with the ‘enforcement date’ being May 25th, 2018 – at which time those organisations in non-compliance will face heavy fines.

-Here at GroupMail, we’re facing the GDPR beast head on to ensure we, and all those who use our services, are GDPR compliant.
+Here at GroupMail, we’re facing the GDPR beast head on to ensure we, and all those who use our services, are GDPR ready.

 As our GroupMail software and related data is hosted on your own desktop rather than in a wider network, it means that’s it’s safe and in compliance with GDPR within the EU (the data is stored on individual computers).
 And any data which we store externally is hosted in Dublin – which of course keeps it within the EU also.